vegapnk/RJW-Genes/README.md

 1. Please load this after any mod adding genes, and after the used RJW-Mods (Licentia, Sexperience).
 2. Should not be used with the original RJW_Animal_Gene_Inheritance anymore.
 3. There was an issue with other "Male-Only / Female-Only" Mods --- for which we provide our own Genes now.
 4. CAI5000 will not crash, but will make *Seduce*-Ability fail.
+I think same goes for Combat Extended.